MP Estate Planning UK

 Capital gains tax after inheriting crypto: what beneficiaries need to know

-We explain what happens next for beneficiaries so they avoid surprises when they sell or use digital holdings.
+We explain what happens next for beneficiaries so they avoid surprises when they sell or use inherited digital holdings.

-What triggers a gains tax event
+What triggers a capital gains tax event

-Disposals create gains tax consequences.
-Typical triggers are:
+Disposals create CGT consequences.
+Typical triggers include:

-• selling tokens for sterling;
+• selling tokens for sterling or any other currency;

-• swapping one token for another;
+• swapping one token for another (each swap is a separate disposal);

 • paying for goods or services with tokens;